zule-lab/McGillSquirrels/README.md

 - building_area_perkm = sum of building area divided by buffer area (buffer that includes the park + 100 m radius surrounding the park)
 - mean_bldhgt_m = average building height of buildings contained within a 100 m radius of the park (in metres)
 - stdDev_bldhgt = the standard deviation of building height of buildings within a 100 m radius of the park (in metres)
+- road_area_m2 = sum of road, alleyway, and sidewalk area within the park and within a 100 m radius (in metres squared)
+- road_area_km2 = sum of road, alleyway, and sidewalk area within the park and within a 100 m radius (in kilometres squared)

 ## Missing Data
 After running the code, there will be missing data in some columns.